Types Of Motorcycles

 - Street Bikes: These are especially designed to be driven on paved roads.
 This type of bike has the widest variety of body styles available.

 - Cruisers: A cruiser motorcycle is most often associated with custom bikes and recognizable brands, like Harley Davidson.
-The design of a cruiser situates a rider in a low positions with arms outstretched to reach the handlebars, making the bike much more difficult to handle than the average motorcycle.
+The design of a cruiser situates a rider in a low position with arms outstretched to reach the handlebars, making the bike much more difficult to handle than the average motorcycle.

 - Sport Motorcycles: These types of motorcycles have the ability to reach high speeds in very little time and distance.
-They are also very easy to handle and brake; however, they are not known for comfort or for fuel efficiency.
+They are also very easy to handle and brake; however, they are not known for comfort or for fuel-efficiency.

 - Standard Bikes: A standard motorcycle is a very basic street bike.
 They do not come with many accessories and are often a good choice for a beginner.